2026 Handbook

 Description

 This class allows all teams to compete against each other.
-There are no restrictions on age or number of horses.
+There are no restrictions on the age or number of horses.

 This class allows you to showcase a specific theme.
 Your costumes, tack and music should blend to create a theme or story that is carried throughout your drill.